yavarguliyev/price-aggregator/README.md

 - Change monitoring
 - Simple HTML visualization of product data
 - API key authentication for secure access
+- Rate limiting for API protection
+- Health checks for monitoring
+- Enhanced security with Helmet

 ## Tech Stack

 - NestJS (TypeScript)
 - PostgreSQL with Prisma ORM
+- Redis for caching
 - Docker for containerization
 - Swagger for API documentation
 - Server-Sent Events (SSE) for real-time updates
+- Circuit Breaker pattern for resilience

 ## Setup and Installation